Towards local testability for quantum coding: The hemicubic code

 \begin{lemma} The cycle ${n\brack p}$ and the cocycle $S_p^n$ are homologically and cohomologically nontrivial respectively.
 Furthermore they are of minimum weight among nontrivial cycles and cocycles. \end{lemma}

-\begin{proof} We first notice that ${n\brack p}$ and $S_p^n$ meet in exactly one $p$-cell, namely $** \ldots * 00\ldots0$.
+\begin{proof} We first notice that ${n\brack p}$ and $S_p^n$ meet in exactly one $p$-cell of the hemicube, namely $\{** \ldots * 00\ldots0, ** \ldots * 11\ldots1\}$.
 This means in particular that ${n\brack p}$ and $S_p^n$ are non-orthogonal vectors of $C_p^n$.
 Both are therefore nontrivial since any cycle is orthogonal to all trivial cocycles (coboundaries) and any cocycle is orthogonal to all trivial cycles (boundaries).

+We make the further remark that if a nontrivial cycle were orthogonal to a given nontrivial cocycle, then {\em all} nontrivial cycles, and hence {\em all} cycles must be also be orthogonal to this given cocycle (because the homology of the hemicube has dimension $1$).
+But the orthogonal space of the cycle space is the space of trivial cocycles, a contradiction.
+Therefore any nontrivial cycle/nontrivial cocycle pair must consist of non-orthogonal vectors.

 To establish that ${n\brack p}$ is a nontrivial cycle of minimum weight, we find $\tbinom{n}{p}$ nontrivial cocycles with disjoint supports.
 These are obtained similarly to $S_p^n$ by placing the $p$ stars in all possible $\tbinom{n}{p}$ positions, instead of the first $p$ coordinates.
 Since a nontrivial cycle must be non-orthogonal to, and therefore intersect, all of them, this proves that its weight is at least $\tbinom{n}{p}$.